Module scenariogeneration.xodr.links

 return False, ""

-checks if road1 and road2 are connected as successor/successor or predecessor/predecessor
+Check if road1 and road2 are connected as successor/successor or predecessor/predecessor.

 Parameters